altocodenl/TODIS/readme.md

                = "delicious chocolate cake"
 ```

-More generally: the response of the last call of a sequence will be used as the response of the entire sequence.
+More generally: the response to the last call of a sequence will be used as the response of the *entire* sequence.

 A subtle detail: the call to `bake` references `@ 1`.
 This references to the first element of whatever list can be found outside of the place where that call is.
 By going a couple of levels to the left, `@ 1` finds whatever is responded by the call to `mix`.
 So it is perfectly possible (and actually, generally essential) that a call within a sequence can reference responses from previous calls of the sequence.